nevtemu/crew-positions-3/README.md

 ## How to use?

 This is the hardest part.
 Entire process can be automated to pressing key binding to start execution.
-That"s it!
-However, due to cybersecurity, strict policies for data protections, I"m afraid to publish it online myself.
+That's it!
+However, due to cybersecurity, strict policies for data protections, I'm afraid to publish it online myself.
 But I will give you few options to choose.

 There are two parts to get this done: